OSI-Concerns/election-results-2025/petition.md

 Then, **about one hour after voting ended, OSI emailed a *new* requirement to the 11 non-incumbent candidates.
-They gave a 47-hour deadline for all to sign the Board Agreement or be disqualified.**
+They gave a 47-hour deadline for all to sign the board member agreement or be disqualified.**

 Hensel missed the deadline simply by not checking his email soon enough.
 Having no chance to otherwise resolve or discuss their Agreement concerns, Fontana and Kuhn returned signed agreements that included their proposed changes.
-OSI then removed them all as "ineligible" and published only an altered vote tally after manually removing all votes for the three eliminated candidates.
+OSI then published the announcement which excluded all votes for the three candidates.

 ## Ramifications